sysdiglabs/terraform-aws-secure-for-cloud/use-cases/org-three-way-ecs.md

 ## Overview

 This use case covers securing a multi-account AWS environment with ECS as the workload type, typically created with the [AWS ControlTower landing zone](https://aws.amazon.com/controltower/features/).
-The guidelines are terraform-based; for instruction on setting up Secure for Cloud manually, see [Manual Organizational Setup - Three-Way Cross-Account ](./manual-org-three-way.md).
+The guidelines are terraform-based; for instruction on setting up Secure for Cloud manually, see [Manual Organizational Setup - Three-Way Cross-Account](./manual-org-three-way.md).

 ### User Setup

 - One or more Management Accounts with one of the following:
   - Organizational CloudTrail reporting to the Log Archive Account
   - Several accounts reporting to the same Log Archive Account

 - Log Archive Account
   - CloudTrail-enabled S3 bucket with event notification to an SNS-SQS setup
     Note: You can use single account as the Log Archive Account and the Member Account for the Sysdig for Secure workload

 - Member Account for the workload
   - Sysdig Secure for Cloud deployment
   - Optionally, re-use an existing VPC/subnet network setup

 ### Sysdig Secure For Cloud Features

-This usecase provides the following [Sysdig Secure For Cloud](https://docs.sysdig.com/en/docs/sysdig-secure/sysdig-secure-for-cloud/#features) features:
+This use case provides the following [Sysdig Secure For Cloud](https://docs.sysdig.com/en/docs/sysdig-secure/sysdig-secure-for-cloud/#features) features:

 - [Threat Detection](https://docs.sysdig.com/en/docs/sysdig-secure/policies/threat-detect-policies/)
 - [Posture](https://docs.sysdig.com/en/docs/sysdig-secure/posture/)
 - [Compliance](https://docs.sysdig.com/en/docs/sysdig-secure/posture/compliance/)
 - [Identity Access Management](https://docs.sysdig.com/en/docs/sysdig-secure/posture/identity-and-access/)

-:warning: Cloud image scanning is not available for this use-case
+:warning: Cloud image scanning is not supported in this use case.

 ### Guidelines

-- Ensure that all existing resources are within same AWS region:
+- Ensure that all the existing resources are within same AWS region:
   - CloudTrail-enabled S3
   - CloudTrail-S3-SNS-SQS setup
   - Sysdig Secure for Cloud workload

-- Set up IAM roles if cross-account resources are to be accessed
+- Set up IAM roles to access cross-account resources.

-- Optionally, for existing VPC/Subnet usage, use the optional variables.
+- Optionally, for existing VPC/subnet usage, use the optional variables.
 An ECS cluster is required to configure these two fields.

 - Use the default [organizational example](./examples/organizational/README.md).
 This example gives instructions to work with managed account-level resources (CloudTrail, S3, SNS, and SQS)
 - Use an alternative event ingestion vía S3 event notification with a SNS-SQS forwarder

 ## Set Up Sysdig Secure for Cloud